-The first subsection starts by describing a summary of the feedback received during the survey from market parties regarding the existing application of ToE on the mFRR market segment (both non-reserved and reserved mFRR market)76:
+The first subsection starts by describing a summary of the feedback received during the survey from market parties regarding the existing application of ToE on the mFRR market segment (both non-reserved and reserved mFRR market)70:

 1. ToE has an added value by offering an additional channel to Grid Users to valorize their flexibility and increases dynamics of the balancing market.
-Elia rece eived following feedback from stakeholders regarding the added value of ToE: RESTORE is of the opinion that ToE provides consumers additional negotiation power in their supply contracts.
-This implicit value is not visible and cannot be measured by looking at the actual volume posted on the platform; RESTORE underlines that the implementation of ToE mechanism in mFRR markets did have a concrete and positive impact to ensure fair market access to all participants; For FEBELIEC it is very important to remark that the success of the introduction of ToE in balancing markets is not measured only by the volumes but also (and even more so) by the impact it has had on the market, by opening a discussion on participation of Grid Users to demand response services and products.
+Elia i rec eived following feedback from stakeholders regarding the added value of ToE: - RESTORE is of the opinion that ToE provides consumers additional negotiation power in their supply contracts.
+This implicit value is not visible and cannot be measured by looking at the actual volume posted on the platform; - RESTORE underlines that the implementation of ToE mechanism in mFRR markets did have a concrete and positive impact to ensure fair market access to all participants; - For FEBELIEC it is very important to remark that the success of the introduction of ToE in balancing markets is not measured only by the volumes but also (and even more so) by the impact it has had on the market, by opening a discussion on participation of Grid Users to demand response services and products.
 Not only does the option of ToE create an additional channel for valorizing flexibility, it also increases bargaining power of consumers with Suppliers, BRPs and aggregators.
-Moreover, the discussions on ToE have led directly to the introduction of the Opt-out and Pass-through solutions, have created visibility and in general increased, according to FEBELIEC, the dynamics in the balancing market (in the strategic reserve market it has not yet been applied due to other circumstances), to the benefit of all Grid Users through a lower system cost;
+Moreover, the discussions on ToE have led directly to the introduction of the Opt-out and Pass-through solutions, have created visibility and in general increased, according to FEBELIEC, the dynamics in the balancing circumstances), to the benefit of all Grid Users through a lower system cost;